 The reason we reach for convenience foods is because they’re, well, convenient.
-But taking 20 minutes to do these three things at the beginning of the week (then storing them in the fridge until used) will set you up so that a fresh meal is the fastest choice of all.
+And they’re especially appealing during the back-to-school frenzy.
+But taking 20 minutes to do these three things at the beginning of the week (then storing them in the fridge until used) will set you up so that a fresh, healthy meal is the fastest choice of all.

 - Cook up a batch of whole grains.
 There’s a whole world to explore when it comes to whole grains, but it helps to have some pre-cooked and on-hand in the fridge.
 Some, like quinoa and bulgur, cook up super-quick.
 Others, like wheat berries and farro, take a bit longer.
 What to do with them: Scoop a cup of almost any whole grain into a green salad to make it a main meal.
 Bulgur makes a great binder too, as in our Zucchini Fritters and Spiced Lamb and Bulgur Sliders in Lettuce “Buns.”
 Or skip straight to dessert with your leftover bulgur in these Plum Parfaits with Bulgur and Vanilla Yogurt.
 A few scoops of wheat berries from the fridge will get you Wheat Berry Salad with Middle Eastern Spices and Grilled Tomatoes and Eggplant, and our Curry Quinoa Cakes are always a hit–in fact, try subbing the peas with corn (you’ve got some in the fridge, right?) this time of year.